sleepyseal/TransferScore/Readme.md

 Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
 ============================================================================
+This repo is the official implementation of "Divide to Adapt: Mitigating Confirmation Bias for Domain Adaptation of Black-Box Predictors".
+Our method is termed as BETA.
+To cite this work:
 ## Requirements
 ```
 pytorch>=1.8.0